wpscott/UxPlay/README.txt

 # ChangeLog

-1.53 2022-06-22 Add support for "Cover Art" display in Audio-only (ALAC) mode.
+1.54 2022-06-25 Add support for "Cover Art" display in Audio-only (ALAC) mode.
 Reverted a change that caused VAAPI to crash with AMD POLARIS graphics cards.
+Minor internal changes to plist code and uxplay option parsing.

-Internal changes to plist and audio sync code, revised documentation, Minor bugfix (fix assertion crash when resent audio packets are empty).
+1.53 2022-06-13 Internal changes to audio sync code, revised documentation, Minor bugfix (fix assertion crash when resent audio packets are empty).